pasqal-io/qadence/docs/tutorials/qml/ml_tools/data_and_config.md

 #### Advanced Distributed Training

-- `spawn` (**bool**): When enabled, spawns additional subprocesses for training.
+- `nprocs` (**int**): Specifies the number of processes to be used.
+For multi-GPU training, this should match the total number of GPUs available.
+When nprocs is greater than 1, `Trainer` spawns additional subprocesses for training.
 This is useful for parallel or distributed training setups.

-- `nprocs` (**int**): Specifies the number of processes to be used when `spawn` is enabled.
-For multi-GPU training, this should match the total number of GPUs available.

 - `compute_setup` (**str**): Determines the compute device configuration: 1.`"auto"` (automatically selects GPU if available), 2. `"gpu"` - (forces GPU usage and errors if no GPU is detected), and 3. `"cpu"` (Forces the use of the CPU).